 Daily Lunch Program

 Saint Peter’s hosts a daily lunch program, Monday through Friday, 11:30 AM – 1:00 PM in our kitchen and Smith Fellowship Room.
-The Phoenixville Ecumenical Lunch Program consists of several churches and groups who individually prepare lunches for approximately 50 individuals who would otherwise not have nourishment.
+The Phoenixville Ecumenical Lunch Program consists of several churches and groups who individually prepare hot lunches for approximately 50 individuals who would otherwise not have nourishment.
 All meals are provided at no cost to our guests and all are welcome.
 No registration required.

 The Food Pantry